davidlawrencer/ctd-data-structures/stacks/README.md

 ## Practice

+#### Basic

+1. Sum up all the items in a stack.
+2. Find the "bottom" value in a stack.
+3. See if two stacks are equal, that is, that they both have the same items in the same order.

+#### Stretch

 1. Create a function `reverseString`, which takes in a string and then uses a stack to reverse the order of the characters in the input.
 2. Create a function `validPunctuation` which takes in a string and uses a stack to see if every `"`, `(`, `{`, and `[` mark has a closing mark.
 Use a stack here because order matters!
 Ex: `"([])"` is valid, but `"([)]"` is not, even though both strings contain the same 6 characters.
 3. Sort an input stack using other stacks.
 HINT: Use three stacks, as if you are implementing the [Tower of Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi) problem.